 Legal Standards and Proof

-To prove gross negligence in Texas, you must meet a higher legal standard than for ordinary negligence.
-Specifically, you must show that the defendant acted with reckless disregard, not just carelessness.
+To prove gross negligence in Texas, the plaintiff must meet a higher legal standard than for ordinary negligence.
+Specifically, plaintiff must show that the defendant acted with reckless disregard, not just carelessness.
 Gross negligence cases typically require more substantial evidence to demonstrate that the defendant acted with conscious indifference to the safety of others.

 Impact on Damages

-In negligence cases, you may be entitled to compensatory damages, which are intended to cover the costs of medical bills, lost wages, physical pain, emotional suffering, and other injury-related losses.
+In negligence cases, the plaintiff may be entitled to compensatory damages, which are intended to cover the costs of medical bills, lost wages, physical pain, emotional suffering, and other injury-related losses.

-In cases involving gross negligence, however, you may also be entitled to exemplary damages, sometimes called punitive damages.
-As explained in Chapter 15 of Texas’ pattern jury instructions, punitive damages are not intended to compensate you, like compensatory damages, but rather to punish the defendant’s egregious conduct and deter similar behavior in the future.
+In cases involving gross negligence, however, the plaintiff may also be entitled to exemplary damages, sometimes called punitive damages.
+As explained in Chapter 15 of Texas’ pattern jury instructions, punitive damages are not intended to compensate the injured victim, like compensatory damages, but rather to punish the defendant’s egregious conduct and deter similar behavior in the future.

 Proving Gross Negligence in a Texas PI Case

-In addition to showing that the defendant’s conduct posed an extreme degree of risk, you must also prove their subjective awareness of the risk.
+In addition to showing that the defendant’s conduct posed an extreme degree of risk, the plaintiff must also prove their subjective awareness of the risk.

 Proving gross negligence in a Texas personal injury case requires strong evidence, as the standard is higher than for ordinary negligence.
 Clear and convincing evidence is a higher threshold than the preponderance of the evidence standard used in typical civil cases.